ksuenaga/HybridPDR/README.md

 ## Overview

 Hybrid system verification using PDR/IC3.

-This system is web application.
+This system is an Web application, working on localhost.
-Access `localhost:5000` on your web browser to use this system.

 ## Requirements

-HybridPDR runs on Docker.
+HybridPDR works on Docker.
 You should install Docker.

 #### Optional Requirements

 You can also use Mathematica if you have it's license.

 ## Quick Start